hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	set at the corners,

-	and turn with both hands to places.
+	and turn with both hands to places,

-	All set in a circle.
+	all set in a circle.

 4. First lady and opposite gentleman advance and stop,

 	then their partners advance,

-	turn partners to places.
+	turn partners to places,

-	The four ladies move to right, each taking the next lady’s place and stop,
+	the four ladies move to right, each taking the next lady's place and stop,

-	the four gentlemen move to left, each taking the next gentleman’s place and stop,
+	the four gentlemen move to left, each taking the next gentleman's place and stop,

 	the ladies repeat the same to the right,

-	then the gentlemen to the left.
+	then the gentlemen to the left,

-	All join hands and promenade round to places and turn partners.
+	all join hands and promenade round to places and turn partners.

-5. First gentleman lead his partner round inside the figure.
+5. First gentleman lead his partner round inside the figure,

-	The four ladies advance, join right hands and retire,
+	the four ladies advance, join right hands and retire,

 	then the gentlemen perform the same,

 	all set

-	and turn partners.
+	and turn partners,

-	Chain figure of eight half round and set.
+	chain figure of eight half round and set,

-	All promenade to places and turn partners.
+	all promenade to places and turn partners,

-	All change sides, join right hands at corners and set,
+	all change sides, join right hands at corners and set,

-	back again to places.
+	back again to places,

-	Finish with grand promenade.
+	finish with grand promenade.

 ### Caledonians - Second set

-1. Ladies chain.
+1. Ladies chain,

-	First and opposite couple advance and retire.
+	first and opposite couple advance and retire,

-	Half right and left,
+	half right and left,

-	then the side couples perform the same.
+	then the side couples perform the same,

-	All promenade to places and turn partners.
+	all promenade to places and turn partners.

-2. First gentleman advance twice.
+2. First gentleman advance twice,

-	First and opposite lady advance and retire,
+	first and opposite lady advance and retire,

 	then change places,